 noindent

 Regardless of whether Foley and Fumerton are right that most people would agree with the suggestion they mention, their phrasing makes clear they think that finding out as much about the world as we can is the very same thing as, or is just another way of talking about, believing as many truths as possible.
-This is presented not as a substantive picture or theory of the relation between more truth and more truths, it is presented as (and the reader naturally takes it to be, I think) an alternative locution for the very same thing.
+This is presented not as a substantive picture or theory of the relation between more truth and more truths, but as (and the reader naturally takes it to be, I think) an alternative locution for the very same thing.

 We can also see the grip of the conception of truth on which ordinary everyday truths have number but not extent by looking at what is known as the trivial truths objection to the claim that the goal of inquiry is to acquire more truth.
 This could not be the goal of inquiry, the objection insists, because some truths are significant and others are trivial and inquiry properly ought to aim for the significant truths over the trivial ones.
 Inquiry aims for more truth, perhaps, but not just more truth – it aims for some kinds of truth more than other kinds.
 I have discussed this argument at length elsewhere so will only point out here that those who give the objection, or find it compelling, have simply assumed without argument that so-called trivial truths and so-called significant truths are the same amount of truth – one truth’s worth of truth, if you will.
-Strictly speaking that is compatible with the idea that ordinary truths have both number and extent, as long as the extent each has is always the same.
+Strictly speaking, that is compatible with the idea that ordinary truths have both number and extent, as long as the extent each has is always the same.
 But it is more reasonable to think that background assumption is simpler and is just that the measure of truth is cardinality alone.

 At this point the reader may well be confused.
-I seem to have argued both that we have a latent conception of truth on which ordinary, everyday truths have both cardinality and extent, and that we (or many of us) have a latent conception of truth on which, when it comes to ordinary truths, cardinality is everything.
+I seem to have argued both that we have a latent conception of truth on which ordinary, everyday truths have both cardinality and extent and that we (or many of us) have a latent conception of truth on which, when it comes to ordinary truths, cardinality is everything.
 That sounds like I am contradicting myself.
 I think the proper read of the situation, however, is that what I’ve said is true and it points to a deep ambiguity in how we think about the measure of truth.

-The problem with attributing the numbers-are-everything view as a settled view rather than as something people endorse in temporary or fleeting contexts is that if it is a stable feature of how people think about the measure of truth then they would have to either (i) maintain that line even in the face of patent counterexamples or (ii) endorse some version of genuine atomism about truth, which few would be willing to do.
-Consider a philosopher who endorses the trivial truths argument and who alleges they think the question “how much truth does S believe” and “how many truths does S believe” are the same question worded differently.
+The problem with attributing the numbers-are-everything view as a settled view rather than as something people endorse in temporary or fleeting contexts is that if it is a stable feature of how people think about the measure of truth, then they would have to either (i) maintain that line even in the face of patent counterexamples or (ii) endorse some version of genuine atomism about truth, which few would be willing to do.
+Consider a philosopher who endorses the trivial truths argument and who alleges they think the questions ‘how much truth does S believe?’ and ‘how many truths does S believe?’ are the same questions worded differently.
 What do they say when confronted with this pair of ordinary, everyday truths:

 I am wearing a blue jacket.